abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 eventually break.

-All of the things that happen to us that we think shouldn't happen are simply reflective of the way *saṁsāra* is.
-It wouldn't be saṁsāra if things were always going perfectly.
-By the mere existence of saṁsāra, we know that everything in the material world, the realm of the human body or psyche is going to either break, change, or deteriorate according to certain laws of biology and kamma.
+All of the things that happen to us that we think shouldn't happen are simply reflective of the way *saṃsāra* is.
+It wouldn't be saṃsāra if things were always going perfectly.
+By the mere existence of saṃsāra, we know that everything in the material world, the realm of the human body or psyche is going to either break, change, or deteriorate according to certain laws of biology and kamma.
 These are natural laws that create